sandipsahoo2k2/my/articles/engineering/ds/graph_traversal.md

 Many of the matrix traversal questions fall under graph traversal category.
 Matrix traversals are nothing but graph traversal.
 The reason is simple each element can be treated as vertex and all of it's neighbours are cells sitting to it's 4 directions.

-- When ever question asks about finding a max use DFS
+- When ever question asks about finding a max -> use DFS
-- When ever question asks about finding a min use BFS ( using queue -> find total number of levels to reach the node )
+- When ever question asks about finding a min -> use BFS
+  ( BFS use a queue -> and find total number of levels to reach the node )

 [Find minm no of flips required to connect the two islands](https://leetcode.com/problems/shortest-bridge)